 THIS DAY IN HISTORY

-Everyone was pushing really hard, and there were plenty of nostalgic high hopes.
-But it was this day in 1987 that Tom Seaver retired, after his third try with the Mets.
+It was this day in 1987 that we finally bid a sad farewell to Tom Seaver, retiring after his third try with the Mets.

 WORD OF THE DAY